agrunfeld/solr-pubmed/README.md

 Fetching PubMed and PMC records
 -------------
-The retrieval directory contains python scripts for downloading pubmed records from Entrez E-Utils and PMC Open Access Web service.
+The retrieval directory contains python scripts for downloading PubMed records using the Entrez E-Utils and PMC Open Access Web services.

 We recommend using [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to manage your python development environments.